 21. Term of policy of insurance deemed to be extended in certain cases

-(1A) Where a policy of insurance complying with the requirements of this Act, and a licence under the Traffic Act, have been issued in respect of a motor vehicle, and both would, but for this section, expire by effluxion of time on the same expiry day, if the provisions of subsection (1B) apply, the operation of the policy is extended by, and in accordance with, those provisions.
+(1A) Where a policy of insurance complying with the requirements of this Act, and a licence under the Vehicles Act, have been issued in respect of a motor vehicle, and both would, but for this section, expire by effluxion of time on the same expiry day, if the provisions of subsection (1B) apply, the operation of the policy is extended by, and in accordance with, those provisions.

 (1B) If a new policy complying with the requirements of this Act is issued in respect of the motor vehicle within the period of 15 days of the expiry day of the policy mentioned in subsection (1A),the operation of the policy mentioned in that subsection is, by this subsection and notwithstanding any provisions to the contrary of the policy mentioned in that subsection, extended until the new policy is issued.